The Hills Run Red (2009 film): Production

 The Hills Run Red, written by John Carchietta and John Dombrow, first began development under Fever Dream Films.
 In 2006, director Dave Parker and producer Robert Meyer Burnett signed onto the film after turning down an offer to take on the studio's Wicked Lake.
 Unsatisfied with the screenplay from Carchietta and Dombrow, the team brought in David J. Schow to rework the script.
 Burnett claimed the duo's script was too "reflective" and "just seemed too much like Scream".
 Parker, who had been on hiatus since directing The Dead Hate the Living!, and Burnett flew out to Hollywood, California and shot a teaser trailer for the film which drew the attention of Bryan Singer and Gil Adler.
 Singer would reach out to Diane Nelson, head of Warner Premiere at the time, who would agree to produce the film along with Dark Castle Home Entertainment; giving the greenlight in April 2008.
 Burnett and Parker initially intended to make the film for $350,000 with Fever Dream Films prior to involvement of Nelson.

-In June 2008, the film was officially announced with Sophie Monk, Tad Hilgenbrink, Janet Montgomery, and William Sadler apart of the cast.
+In June 2008, the film was officially announced with Sophie Monk, Tad Hilgenbrink, Janet Montgomery, and William Sadler as part of the cast.
 Monk passed on a role in The Hangover in order to star in the film.
 Sadler, who already had a working relationship with the film's executive producer Joel Silver, was Parker's first choice for the role of Wilson.

 Filming began in Sofia, Bulgaria in June 2008 and wrapped the following month.
 In an interview in 2019, Monk herself admitted to not learning her lines.